artsiomfando/rsschool-cv/cv.md

 ## Skills

-I have a little experience in Java Script.
+I have a little experience in Java Script and HTML, CSS.
 Now I'm in learning process.

 ## Experience